 Once you know about the external and internal environment of your organization now it’s time to make changes happen and get the ball rolling on your strategic plan implementation.

 Assuming that your plan is doing something done differently than the plans before it, you’re going to need to create some change in your organization.

-Some people don’t like change, so it’s important to be able to create change in a way that is measureable and that will stick for the long term.
+Some people don’t like change, so it’s important to be able to create change in a way that is measurable and that will stick for the long term.

 The Kotter change model is the ideal tool to create change and get it to stick.